HumanSignal/label-studio/docs/source/guide/scripts.md

     Examples: Feedback loops for annotators, conditional routing/assignment, progressive sampling, notifications regarding project progress.

+For examples of how some of these use cases can be implemented, see [Custom script examples](script_examples).

 ## How custom scripts work

 Custom scripts are authored in JavaScript and are project-specific.
 They are limited to specific tasks and the annotation workflow and cannot, for example, be used to create new pages or otherwise extend the core functionality of Label Studio.